 Many futurists think that driving technology such as Travolution will eventually lead to the existence of automated highways, where the opportunity for human error is negated entirely.
 Most scenarios predict a relationship very similar to that between Travolution vehicles and intelligent traffic lights: Vehicles will communicate with the larger intelligent traffic system, effectively becoming a part of it.
 In the meantime, however, modern drivers will need to stay sharp, even if the vehicles and traffic lights are getting smarter.

-Explore the links on the next page to learn more about driving technology.
+Explore the links below to learn more about driving technology.

 Related HowStuffWorks Articles

 - Baker, Berenice.
 "Travolution at Audi."
 The Engineer Online.
 Oct.
 1, 2008.
 (Jan 9, 2009)http://www.theengineer.co.uk/Articles/308164/Travolution+at+Audi.htm

 - Barry, Keith.
 "Audi Puts More 'Go' Into Stop-and-Go."
 Autopia from Wired.com.
 Sept.
 23, 2008.
 (Jan 9, 2009)http://blog.wired.com/cars/2008/09/audi-puts-more.html